-Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 51,500 on Thursday in twin cities of Bhubaneswar and Cuttack with a decrease of Rs 250 from Wednesday’s price.
+Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 51,600 on Friday in Bhubaneswar with a rise of Rs 550 from Thursday’s price.

-On the other hand, one kilogram of silver is being sold at Rs 58700 (with GST) in Bhubaneswar on Thursday with a decrease of Rs 500 from yesterday's price of Rs 58,200.
+On the other hand, one kilogram of silver is being sold at Rs 59800 (with GST) in Bhubaneswar on Friday.

 Notably, factors such as state taxes, excise duty, and making charges lead to changes in the price of gold in India.

 The price of silver in India is determined by changes in prices internationally.
 It also depends on the movement of the rupee against the dollar.